Skip to content

 Adding Page Object Actions

-The method of adding an action for the object varies depending on the chosen language: RVL or JavaScript.
+The method of adding an action to a Page Object varies depending on the chosen language: RVL or JavaScript.

 RVL Mode